cpcdoy/cpcdoy.github.io/content/articles/others/tp-4.md

 In the second pass, you'll want to understand the context of the paper as well as get more details on what the paper actually concludes.
 Sometimes abstracts can state wonders but the paper can turn out to not be as revolutionary as claimed.

+The introduction will give a lot more context about the approach and the field and the conclusion should confirm the effectiveness of their approach and state their benchmark results.

 ### Introduction